-Researcher control is a core ORCID principle, so email addresses registered and added to the ORCID record are set as visible to the record holder only by default.
-Researchers must choose to set their email address as accessible to everyone (i.e. public) or to trusted parties (i.e. limited access) for the address to be read by third parties.
+Once researchers have verified their email address, they must choose to make it visible to everyone (i.e. public) or to trusted parties (i.e. limited access) in order for the email address to be read by third parties.

 If the researcher has set their email address to Trusted Parties, it will be returned with the record if the researcher has granted you read-limited access.
 For more information, see ORCID visibility settings.